logo

 Physiological Changes During Week 19 of Pregnancy

-• Hair, Skin, and Nails: Hormonal shifts during pregnancy can affect your hair, skin, and nails.
+Hormonal shifts during pregnancy can affect your hair, skin, and nails.
 Some women experience thicker, more lustrous hair, while others may notice increased hair growth on their face and body.
-Your skin may become more sensitive or prone to pigmentation changes, such as the appearance of a dark line (linea nigra) running from your navel to your pubic bone.
+Your skin may become more sensitive or prone to acne breakouts or pigmentation changes, such as the appearance of a dark line (linea nigra) running from your navel to your pubic bone.

-• Vaginal Discharge: Increased vaginal discharge is common during pregnancy due to hormonal changes.
+Increased vaginal discharge is common during pregnancy due to hormonal changes.
 This discharge helps to protect the uterus from infections.
-If you notice any unusual odour, itching, or discomfort, consult your doctor.
+Consult your doctor if you notice any unusual odour, itching, or discomfort.

-• Uterus Size and Position: At 19 weeks, your uterus has grown significantly and may reach up to your navel.
-As your uterus expands, you may feel some mild stretching sensations or occasional discomfort.
+At 19 weeks, your uterus has grown significantly and may reach your navel.
+As it expands, you might experience mild stretching sensations or occasional discomfort.
+This is typically due to round ligament pain, which is felt along the sides of your lower abdomen.

 TopTips for Week 19